Part 1, Chapter 1

 At any time, consult the taxi-react-app repository to compare your code to the source of truth.

 Our server-side application uses:

-By the end of Part 1, you will be able to:
+By the end of Part 1, you'll be able to:

-- Create simple GET requests with Django REST Framework.
+- Create a RESTful API with Django REST Framework.

 - Implement token-based authentication with JSON Web Tokens (JWT).

 - Use Django Channels to create and update data on the server.